 Replace the nails on the wooden chairs

-If your chair is old, the nails might also be old; hence they might not be holding the chair too tight hence the squeaky noise.
-To reinforce the chair, remove the old nails and replace them with new ones.
+If your chair is old, the nails might also be old; hence they might not be holding the chair too tight the squeaky noise.
+To reinforce the chair, remove the old nails, and replace them with new ones.

-If you don’t want to go through the trouble of removing the old nails, simply add new ones.
-When adding new nails, ensure they are long enough to secure the wood, but not too long to go through the other side of the wood.
+If you don’t want to go through removing the old nails, add new ones.
+When adding new nails, ensure they are long enough to secure the wood but not too long to go through the other side of the wood.

 Replace a chair that is beyond repair

 If you have had your chair for a long time and you have tried quieting the noise without success, don’t stress over it anymore.
-Simply replace it with a new one.
+Replace it with a new one.

-When buying a new office chair, buy a high-quality one that will not only last for a long time, but one that is also comfortable hence will give you all the comfort you need in your work.
+When buying a new office chair, buy a high-quality one that will last for a long time, but one that is also comfortable will give you all the comfort you need in your work.